- Published: Dec 10, 2019

 4. Avoid “everyone says that” phrases

-By focusing on the unique aspects of your product, you’ll get more people to buy.
+If you learn how to write product descriptions that focus on unique aspects of your products, you’ll get more people to buy them.

 5. Make your product description easily scannable